nasa/fmdtools/README.md

-# FFERMAT: Function-Failure Early Resilience Models And Tools
+# fmdkit: Fault Model Design toolKit

-FFERMAT is a toolkit to enable the modelling and design of systems in the early design phase.
+fmdkit is a toolkit to enable the modelling and design of systems in the early design phase.
 With it, one can model the dynamic effects of a fault over time in an engineered system and and then design the system to be more resilient based on rate and severity information.

 ##### Features include: